Fairlane Family Cruiser

 "You'll have more fun in a '57 Ford."

-This rings very true for Mark and his family, who will be creating memories in this family cruiser for years to come.
+This rings very true for Mark and his family, who will be creating memories in this car for years to come.
 Mark wanted an easy car that looked as though it would fit into a scene on American Graffiti, but what he got ended up being so much more.
 Now he knows he could never part with it.

 "This one is a keeper.
 My kids helped me build it, so it was a family project.
 [The] sentimental value is [worth] more than the car would ever get if we sold it."